vector-of-bool/bpt/docs/guide/interdeps.rst

 versions of the dependency are supported.

 .. note::
-    Unlike other packaging tools, ``dds`` will find a solution with the *lowest* possible version that satisfies the given requirements for each package.
+    Unlike other packaging tools, ``bpt`` will find a solution with the *lowest* possible version that satisfies the given requirements for each package.
 This decision is not incidental: It's entirely intentional.
     Refer to: :ref:`deps.ranges.why-lowest`.

-``dds`` compatible-version ranges are similar to the shorthand range specifiers supported by ``npm`` and ``npm``-like tools.
+``bpt`` compatible-version ranges are similar to the shorthand range specifiers supported by ``npm`` and ``npm``-like tools.
 There are four version range kinds available, listed in order of most-to-least restrictive: